 - To prepare nurses with skills in critical thinking, with the ability to function in both structured and unstructured professional nursing positions, and with the background necessary for advanced education.

 - To prepare students for lifelong learning with a theoretical foundation based on Judeo-Christian principles and the liberal arts and sciences.

 - To express within the nursing profession Christian values through excellence in professional practice, scholarly endeavors, and community service.

-The degree completion program is open to registered nurses (RNs) through an accelerated evening option through the College of Adult & Professional Studies.
-A Master of Science in Nursing is also offered through the Graduate School.
+The post-baccalaureate nursing program is open to students with a baccalaureate degree in another field interested in a career change to nursing.
+This program is offered through the College of Adult & Professional Studies.
+A Master of Science degree in Nurse-Midwifery is offered through the Graduate School.